John Schneider (American football executive): Personal life

-Schneider and his wife, Traci, have two sons, Ben and Jack.
-Schneider and wife Traci founded Ben's Fund in 2012 in honor of their son, Ben, who was diagnosed with autism at the age of 3.
-The intent of Ben’s Fund is to provide financial support to children and young adults with autism in Washington State along with guidance and support as they continue their journey.
+Schneider and his wife Traci have two sons, Ben and Jack.
+The couple founded Ben's Fund in 2012 in honor of their son, Ben, who was diagnosed with autism at the age of three.
+The intent of Ben's Fund is to provide financial support to children and young adults with autism in Washington State along with guidance and support as they continue their journey.